 There are many complementary therapies, including:

 Some therapies may interfere with standard cancer treatments.
-Check with your specialist, GP, pharmacist or nurse before you start any new therapy.
+Check with your specialist, general practitioner, pharmacist or nurse before you start any new therapy.

 What are alternative therapies?

 Alternative therapies are treatments used instead of normal cancer treatments.

 There is no evidence that most alternative therapies work.
 They may appeal to some people, but using them can delay life-saving treatment.
 This can cause more harm than good.